spacexerq/cpp_unix/lab_01/doc/report_l1.md

 output.log could not be created in folder_min because already exists made by user_max_1

-Its needed to remake permissions to 777 to debug it
+It's needed to remake permissions to 777 to debug it
 ### Task 8
     cd folder_min/
     sudo -u user_min_1 vi script_to_f_max.sh